-- 2.7 In July 2017 we asked FE to provide information on its processes for collecting, storing and processing properties passed and connection information and supporting data necessary to conduct our review. - 2.8 Following receipt of information from FE, we met the company to review its methodology for recording properties connected, including the work it undertook in January 2017 to identify Housing Association properties. - 2.9 Based on this review we have concluded that the properties passed and property connected data provided by FE to the CMA should be used to recalculate the owner occupied connection targets for GD17. - 2.10 In line with the CMA direction we have recalculated the connection target using the connection model we used in the GD17 final determination.
+2.8 In July 2017 we asked FE to provide information on its processes for collecting, storing and processing properties passed and connection information and supporting data necessary to conduct our review.

+- 2.9 Following receipt of information from FE, we met the company to review its methodology for recording properties connected, including the work it undertook in January 2017 to identify Housing Association properties. - 2.10 Based on this review we have concluded that the properties passed and property connected data provided by FE to the CMA should be used to recalculate the owner occupied connection targets for GD17. - 2.11 In line with the CMA direction we have recalculated the connection target using the connection model we used in the GD17 final determination.
 Having corrected Housing Association data we have determined a revised connection rate of 5% and a revised GD17 owner occupied connection target of 19,400.
-The revised connection target is shown in Table 1.
-This is equivalent to the CMA Final Determination of 19,403 with 3 properties deleted from the 2022 year for rounding purposes, to result in a connection target over GD17 of 19,400.
+The revised connection target is shown in Table 1: Proposed connection targets for GD17 compared to GD17 FD values - 2.12 This is equivalent to the CMA Final Determination of 19,403 with 3 properties deleted from the 2022 year for rounding purposes, to result in a connection target over GD17 of 19,400.